 For Wikipedia’s purposes, notability is a trait used to determine whether a topic or subject is worthy enough to have its own article.

 Wikipedia is an encyclopedia and therefore does not accept content indiscriminately.
-Subjects of Wikipedia articles should be worthy of notice and the information contained within the content must be verifiable.
+Subjects of Wikipedia articles should be worthy of notice from multiple trustworthy third-party sources, and the information contained within the content must be verifiable.

 Most individuals and businesses do not qualify for a Wikipedia page.

 That does not stop someone from submitting one, but most likely one of two things will happen: